-The Student Guidelines is a general information publication only.
-It is not intended to, nor does it contain, all policies that relate to students.
+The Student Guidelines are a general information publication only.
+They are not intended to, nor do they contain, all policies that relate to students.
 The Student Guidelines, although revised annually, cannot always reflect up-to-the minute changes and are subject to revision by UT Southwestern at any time.

 UT Southwestern reserves the right to withdraw a course at any time, or to change fees or tuition, rules, calendars, curriculum and any other policies or requirements affecting students.
-The Student Guidelines do not constitute a contract, express or implied, between any applicant, student, employee, or faculty member and The University of Texas System, its Board of Regents, The University of Texas Southwestern Medical Center, or the School of Health Professions.
+The Student Guidelines do not constitute a contract, express or implied, between any applicant, student, employee, or faculty member and The University of Texas System, it's Board of Regents, The University of Texas Southwestern Medical Center, or the School of Health Professions.

 II.
-Handbook of Institutional Policies and Operating Procedures.
+Handbook of Institutional Policies and Operating Procedures